Fares and ticketing on the Mass Rapid Transit (Singapore): Stored-value cards and SimplyGo

 A non-concessionary stored value travel card from NETS or EZ-Link, may be purchased for S$10 (inclusive of a S$5 non-refundable card cost and a S$5 credit), for the payment of public transportation fares, from ticketing offices or merchant outlets where applicable.
 The EZ-Link and NETS FlashPay cards may also be used for the payment of goods and services at merchants displaying the "EZ-Link" logo, Electronic Road Pricing (ERP) tolls and Electronic Parking System (EPS) carparks.
 Commuters can elect to upgrade the legacy EZ-Link cards to SimplyGo, and once done, it is optional to download the EZ-Link or SimplyGo mobile applications to check on the card balance.

 On 20 March 2017, LTA started a trial of the usage of contactless debit and credit MasterCard cards for fare payments on all main modes of public transport.
 Fares are charged directly to their debit or credit cards.
 From 3 December 2018, the trial was expanded to NETS and Visa cards.
 On 7 March 2019, the system was renamed to SimplyGo, and it was officially launched on 4 April 2019, starting with MasterCard holders.
 As of November 2019, Visa and NETS card holders are also able to utilise the system.
 And finally, all EZ-Link cardholders (including concession) can upgrade to SimplyGo.
-LTA and TransitLink is still in the works of adding concession fares into bank cards and smartwatches.

 On 9 January 2024, LTA announced that NETS FlashPay cards, EZ-Link cards and charms that have not been upgraded to SimplyGo (CEPAS 3.0 or SeP 2.0) can no longer be used for public transport from 1 June 2024.
 Charms are special EZ-Link cards in the form of trinkets.
 Only SimplyGo payment options will be accepted at MRT/LRT fare gates and bus card readers, while the aforementioned options may still be used for motoring needs.
 Due to public backlash, the authorities announced on 22 January 2024 that the decision was reversed and the LTA was tasked to look into improving the user experience for ABT cards and solutions to display the fare and cards balances at fare gates and bus card readers.

 In moves to improve standardisation across platforms, the TransitLink and EZ-Link entities will be merged into one company SimplyGo, a wholly owned subsidiary of the Land Transport Authority in August 2024.
 In addition, the EZ-Link and SimplyGo applications will be integrated into a common application called SimplyGo.